 Carlotta and Hobie go out for dinner after the film with the Hollywood Palladium used as a location.
 The bandstand we see was built for the film at the opposite end of the space from the building's real stage.

 Filming the scene at the Palladium,6215 Sunset Blvd.
 It's a screenshot from one of the making-of featurettes that accompanies the DVD of the film.
-Our Hollywood Palladium page has more several interior views of that building.
+The Palladium section on the LA Theatres website has more several interior views of the building.

 The fine L.A.
 Weekly story "Your Complete Guide to the L.A.
 Filming Locations of 'Hail, Caesar!'" notes that when we look across the street from the Music Box, what we see is the Chapman Plaza building in Koreatown at 3465 W. 6th St.